 The more Google understands about a website, the more effectively it can market it to consumers.
 Furthermore, the more revealing a website is about its contents, the more Google can trust that it’s worthy of being ranked on SERPs.
 Another factor regarding schema & SEO for plumbers is the SERP presentation.
 We mentioned the appeal of the aggregate star review rating.

 When this becomes an extension of your website result on Google SERPs, the click-through rate increases exponentially.
 Schema helps your site earn trust from Google and effectively markets your services to relevant consumers.
 In addition, it encourages superior user behavior metrics, which, as we know, are very important for ranking positions.
 To sum up, schema’s relation to SEO, consider these:

 - Enhanced SERP Presentation: Users are more likely to click on results with enhanced features

 - Improved Trust: When Google understands your data, it is more likely to trust it when positioning its ranking

 - Increased Relevance: When Google knows the specifics of your site, it can market it to relevant users

-Schema is not something that can be easily implemented.
-That’s why most template websites use only of a fraction of the markups that are implemented onto Plumbing Webmasters’ websites.
-Experts in web design or a necessity to integrate a sound schema markup implementation.
-The goal of schema of course is to help Google parcel data and effectively promote your website to relevant users.
+Schema markup aims to help Google parcel data and effectively promote your website to relevant users.
 Because of its heavy influence over SEO, it deserves significant attention and resource allocation.
-WE cannot stress enough the importance of this factor for plumbing SEO.
-With professional designers on-staff, we can help you take your web coding to the next level in 2019.
+We cannot stress enough the importance of this factor for plumbing SEO.
+With professional designers on staff, we can help you take your web coding to the next level in 2021.